 Typically, the FAFSA is available in October.
+However, the 2024-2025 FAFSA is expected to be available in December 2023.
 Pay attention to colleges' priority financial aid deadlines, which may differ from state or federal deadlines.

 The FAFSA application can be found online at fafsa.gov.